-A large company was interested to know how AlertMeter® compared to their drug testing program in terms of value, including cost, and the return on the investment in each.
+A large company was interested to know how AlertMeter® compared to their drug testing program in terms of value, cost, and the return on the investment in each.
 Although every company is different, we wanted to share what this one learned.

 Time and cost